-Sand Storm and the Oblivion (2017) and Cross-Pollinated (2020), are video installations that summon the ancient multicultural city of Dura-Europos, founded in 303 BCE it is situated to the west of the Euphrates River in Syria.
+Barış Doğrusöz presented videos Sand Storm and the Oblivion (2017) and Cross-Pollinated (2020), which summon the ancient multicultural city of Dura-Europos (founded in 303 BCE) situated to the west of the Euphrates river in Syria.
 Through thousands of collected and re-composed images, they juxtapose the history of Dura- Europos and the systematic looting and deliberate destruction that determine the current dynamics of the region.

 Barış Doğrusöz’s participation forms part of Little did they know, the Guest Programme of the 39th EVA International, curated by Merve Elveren.